zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 > In some cases, the same SSRC Identifier value is used to relate
 > streams in two different RTP Sessions, such as in Multi-Session
 > Transmission of [scalable video](#RFC6190).
 This
-> is NOT RECOMMENDED since there is no guarantee of uniqueness in
+> is to be avoided since there is no guarantee of uniqueness in
 > SSRC values across RTP sessions.